-- Communal violence and secessionist movements in various states.
+- Communalism and secessionist movements in various states.

 - The Government’s increasing push for digitisation and the problems associated with it-

-- Vulnerability of critical infrastructure like Banking.
+- The vulnerability of critical infrastructure like Banking.
 Ex: The recent ATM hacking which led to sensitive banking information being compromised.

 - Lack of awareness of the public about the do’s and don’ts over the internet sometimes even threatening the security of the individual.

-- Attacks on sovereign infrastructure ranging from stealth of sensistive defense data to breach of aadhar database.
+- Attacks on sovereign infrastructure ranging from stealth of sensitive defence data to breach of aadhar database.